Kelly Mark Logo

 How can we make filing a 43-page report feel as simple as uploading a file?

-Rather than manually inputting fields, we wanted to reimagine the flow by using automation to fill them in once users uploaded their spreadsheet into our system.
+Rather than manually inputting fields, the developers and I wanted to reimagine the flow by using automation to fill them in once users uploaded their spreadsheet into our system.

 Early iterations of feature ideas